BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

   "AMSHitChance": 0.0, - if this weapon is AMS, this value is AMS efficiency,
                          if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
 Negative value - is harder, positive is easer.
-Additive per mode, ammo, weapon can be altered on runtime via CAC_AMSHitChance and CAC_AMSHitChance_Mod "AMSHitChanceMod": 1.0 - modifier for an AMSHitChance can be set for ONLY for mode and ammo multiplicative per ammo and mode, default 1.0 "IsAMS": false, - if true this weapon acts as AMS.
+Additive per mode, ammo, weapon can be altered on runtime via CAC_AMSHitChance and CAC_AMSHitChance_Mod statistic values effective ams-to-missile hit chance is sum on missile's and AMS's AMSHitChance values "AMSHitChanceMod": 1.0 - modifier for an AMSHitChance can be set for ONLY for mode and ammo multiplicative per ammo and mode, default 1.0 "AMSHitChanceMult": 1.0 - modifier for effective AMS hit chance (sum of missile.AMSHitChance and AMS.AMSHitChance) additive per weapon, ammo and mode, for weapon default 1.0, for mode and ammo 0.0 can be altered on runtime via CAC_AMSHitChanceMult and CAC_AMSHitChanceMult_Mod statistic values "IsAMS": false, - if true this weapon acts as AMS.
 It will not fire during normal attack.
 But tries to intercept incomming missiles. rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
 					If so, AMS have AMS.AMSHitChance + missile.AMSHitChance chance to shoot missile down.
 Avaible shoots count of AMS is decrementing.